We discuss expectations,

 should be simple delivery.

 Foley balloon finally falls out,

-anesthesia called for the epidural.
+anesthesia called for the epidural,

 She’s comfortable watching the HGTV channel,

-so we leave to check others,
+we leave to check on others,

-she’s set until dilated to completion.
+she’s secure until dilated to completion.

 We’re called in to discuss birth plan,